Protean-Labs/subgrounds/README.md

   38942581537902421206923])
 ```

-Fetch multiple fieldpaths and return the data as a DataFrame
+Fetch multiple fieldpaths and return the data as a DataFrame using the `query_df` method:
 ```python
 >>> last10_borrow = aaveV2.Query.borrows(
 ...   orderBy=aaveV2.Borrow.timestamp,